cryostatio/cryostat-legacy/HTTP_API.md

     ###### example
     ```
     $ curl localhost:8181/api/v1/targets/localhost/templates
     [{"name":"Profiling","description":"Low overhead configuration for profiling, typically around 2 % overhead.","provider":"Oracle","type":"TARGET"},{"name":"Continuous","description":"Low overhead configuration safe for continuous use in production environments, typically less than 1 % overhead.","provider":"Oracle","type":"TARGET"},{"name":"ALL","description":"Enable all available events in the target JVM, with default option values.
-This will be very expensive and is intended primarily for testing ContainerJFR's own capabilities.","provider":"ContainerJFR","type":"TARGET"}][vma@victor-work ~]
+This will be very expensive and is intended primarily for testing ContainerJFR's own capabilities.","provider":"ContainerJFR","type":"TARGET"}]
     ```